 Hayley Schwartzkopf, Director of Labor Relations & Title IX Coordinator

 If you have a question about the GRA in general or would like more information on non-binary gender identities please reach out to:

 Why is this important?

-The Gender Recognition Act is one huge step toward equity and protection for transgender, instersex, and non-binary individuals.
+The Gender Recognition Act is one huge step toward equity and protection for trans, intersex, and non-binary individuals.
 This legislation means that now individuals will have their identities legally recognized.
-For many transgender people across this nation, the old process of getting their gender legally changed included a series of intrusive medical assessments and long, demeaning interviews with psychiatrists in order to ‘prove’ their gender identity.
-For intersex and non-binary individuals there has been no process that would allow for a legal recognition of their gender identity.
-The Gender Recognition Act, makes this aspect of life a little bit easier for transgender, intersex, and non-binary people, affording them with the respect, recognition, and self-determination that they deserve.
+For many trans people across this nation, the old process of getting their gender legally changed included a series of intrusive medical assessments and long, demeaning interviews with psychiatrists in order to ‘prove’ their identity.
+For intersex and non-binary individuals there has been no process that would allow for a legal recognition of their identity.
+The Gender Recognition Act, makes this aspect of life a little bit easier for trans, intersex, and non-binary people, affording them with the respect, recognition, and self-determination that they deserve.